Restrictive Covenants, Non Compete Clauses, and Non Solicitation Clauses

 It’s important to note the courts have drawn a distinction between restrictive covenants in employment agreements, and restrictive covenants arising from the purchase and sale of a business.
 While restrictive covenants inemployment agreements are difficult to enforce, restrictive covenants in purchase and sale agreements are more often enforced.
 In the case of a contract for purchase and sale, it is up to the vendor affected by the restrictive covenant to show it's unreasonable.

-legal advice law firm in Vancouver
+best family law firm in Vancouver BC